Join us March 20-22, 2026

 10AM-6PM: Choteau Arts Studio Spring Migration Show.
 Including live music, refreshments, and activities from 2-5PM.
 FREE

-11AM - Noon: Conservation Grains -- Hands-on milling demo and talk about wildlife habitat and grain farming - 21 2nd St NW, Choteau.
+11AM - 1PM: Conservation Grains -- Hands-on flour milling demo and talk about wildlife habitat and grain farming - 21 2nd St NW, Choteau (around the corner from Choteau Arts).

 5:30PM: Doors open for the Old Trail Museum Wild Game Potluck.
 Museum Fundraiser.
 Admission is a free will donation.
 This is a POTLUCK with game and non-game dishes, silent auction, live auction, and 50/50 drawing.
 Located at the Stage Stop Inn's Rocky Mountain Convention Center.